vladdou/ms4-of-stories-shop/TESTING.md

 ---

-*25. As a store owner I want to be able to delete a blog post so that I can delete information that are no longer relevant.*
+*25. As a store owner I want to be able to edit and delete a blog post so that I can update or delete information that are no longer relevant.*

 ![user_story_25](static/README/user_stories/)